Enter any of the categories below to be in with a chance to win a coveted Lloyd's List Award.

 Consideration will be given to tangible examples of innovation, improved efficiency, profitability or successful investment in port operations over the year.
 Judges will also be looking for evidence of a sustained commitment to customer service, cost and operational efficiency as well as an outstanding safety and environmental record.

-The award will be given to the logistics or shipping company that has best worked with shippers not only to provide ocean transportation but a total logistics package with a full end-to-end supply chain management solution across both sea and land within South Africa, Middle East and Africa and destinations outside the region.
-Entrants should demonstrate their particular application of expertise to South Africa, Middle East and Africa and how services have benefited local customers in the region.
+The award will be given to the logistics or shipping company that has best worked with shippers not only to provide ocean transportation but a total logistics package with a full end-to-end supply chain management solution across both sea and land within South Asia, Middle East and Africa and destinations outside the region.
+Entrants should demonstrate their particular application of expertise to South Asia, Middle East and Africa and how services have benefited local customers in the region.

 Sponsored by Topaz Energy and Marine